Jerome Jones

-Jerome Jones (born October 25, 1981), also known by his stage names Romeo and Young Rome, is an American rapper and singer.
+Jerome Jones (born October 25, 1981), known professionally as Romeo and Young Rome, is an American rapper and singer.
 He is a member of R&B group Immature/IMx.
 Jones released his solo debut album Food for Thought in 2004.

-Music career
+Career

 Jones is a founding member of R&B group Immature/IMx, which included Marques "Batman" Houston and Kelton "LDB" Kessee and was managed by Chris Stokes.
+The group released four albums under the name Immature: On Our Worst Behavior (1992), Playtyme Is Over (1994), We Got It (1995) and The Journey (1997).
 Jones' nickname at this time was "Romeo".
-The group released four albums under the name Immature: On Our Worst Behavior (1992), Playtyme Is Over (1994), We Got It (1995) and The Journey (1997).
-In 1999, the group underwent a name change and continued on to release two albums under the name IMx: Introducing IMx (1999) and IMx (2001).
+In 1999, the group underwent a name change and released two albums under the name IMx: Introducing IMx (1999) and IMx (2001).
 The group also branched out into film (House Party 4: Down to the Last Minute) and television (A Different World) before disbanding in 2002.

 In 2004, Jones began pursuing a solo career.
 Under the name Young Rome, he released his debut album titled Food for Thought on June 22.
 The album featured the singles "After Party" (featuring former B2K member Omarion) and "Freaky" (featuring rapper Guerilla Black).